nvda-es/devguides_translation/original_docs/spladdoninternals.md

 When this event is fired by Studio, NVDA performs following operations:

 1. Various checks are performed.
 These include, but are not limited to:

-A. Make sure there is something to announce.
+	1. Make sure there is something to announce.
-B. If using another app, NVDA will ensure that background monitor flag is set (see the discussion on app module constructor in previous articles for more details).
+	2. If using another app, NVDA will ensure that background monitor flag is set (see the discussion on app module constructor in previous articles for more details).
-C. If the status to be announced is a common one such as listener count, schedule and cart playback status, NVDA will check if it is permited to announce them.
+	3. If the status to be announced is a common one such as listener count, schedule and cart playback status, NVDA will check if it is permited to announce them.
 2. Depending on the type of control (mostly window class name), NVDA performs different operations (see below).
 3. Lastly, NVDA calls nextHandler() to let other controls respond to name change event.